Kwabena Agyapong: Life in politics

+Presidential Ambition

+In Juy 2025, Mr. Agyepong declared his intention to run for the flagbearer of the NPP in the 2028 General Elections.
+In August of the same year, he picked nominations form to formally enter into the race to lead the New Patriotic Party in the 2028 General Elections, placing 5th on the balloting.

 Controversy

-After having won their elections together with others, Kwabena Agyapong and the Party's Chairmanship, Paul Afoko faced a lot of resistance.
+After having won their elections together with others, Kwabena Agyapong and the Party's Chairmanship, Paul Afoko fac.ed a lot of resistance.
 Things came to a head when a party meeting was called when Afoko was out of Ghana and Agyapong was in Kumasi.
 Later, the two went around the country to meet party officials but were chased away by some party supporters and had to be saved by the police.
 The Party Chairman of the region, Adam Mahama justified the attack on the two but later apologized.
 In the night of 20 May 2015, Adam Mahama was attacked by assailants who poured acid on him.
 He died in the hospital on 21 May 2015.

 Prior to his death, Adam Mahama was alleged to have mentioned that Paul Afoko's brother, Gregory was one of those who assaulted and poured acid on him.
 The Police subsequently arrested Gregory, investigated and presented him before the courts.

 Calls for Paul Afoko and Agyapong to be pushed out of the party, which started before the murder however continued to grow.

 After several methods to get them out of the party failed, petitions were made by some members of the party to the disciplinary committee of the party, which recommended Afoko's suspension.
 Afoko was suspended though he disputed the legality of the suspension.
 Later on the same method was used to suspend Kwabena Agyapong as well as one Vice Chairman of the party, Sammy Crabbe.